davidmintz/court-interpreters-office/docs/documentation/setup.md

 The first two sections are for enabling/disabling optional fields for interpreter entities and event entities.

-The `users` section controls what email domains users of the system are permitted to have, preventing users from registering accounts from arbitrary email addresses.
+The `users` section is a whitelist of email domains users of the system are permitted to have, preventing users from registering accounts from arbitrary email addresses.
 It also imposes validation rules for the user profile and administrative user editing forms.
 If you want to disable this, leave the `allow_email_domains` section as an empty array.

 Additionally, the subdirectory `module/Requests/config` has to be server-writeable.